2021 Western North American Heat Wave

 One time, I was on the tennis court.
 I was sitting in a chair and this moth landed on my shorts.
 One of its wings was half missing.
 And it was trying so hard to fly.
 I started to video record it because it was fascinating.
 And I thought it’s just like me or just like us humans.
 It was trying so hard to fly with half a wing.
 I don’t know what happened to that moth, but it was a beautiful experience to see that it still had life in it despite a part of its wing missing.

-This story was originally published in Megaphone, on November 9, 2022.
+This testimony was originally published in Megaphone, on November 9, 2022.

 Related Stories